 '); document.write(''); -->

-The Konami Group is responsible for the administration of such aspects of the operation as healthcare management - carried out through our IT systems - and conducting exercise classes.
+The Konami Group was responsible for the administration of such aspects of the operation as healthcare management - carried out through our IT systems - and conducting exercise classes.

-An example of our involvement is the allocation of scales and blood-pressure gauges to common areas of temporary housing, and the IT health management system used by patrons of Konami Sports Club and other facilities is put to use in monitoring residents' health.
+An example of our involvement was the allocation of scales and blood-pressure gauges to common areas of temporary housing, and the IT health management system used by patrons of Konami Sports Club and other facilities was put to use in monitoring residents' health.

 In the areas affected by the earthquake and tsunami, approximately 40% of the population is thought to have some form of sleep disorder, and others have disuse syndrome, where the body weakens due to reduced physical activity.
-These and other conditions are having profound effects on residents' health.
+These and other conditions had profound effects on residents' health.

-Through providing low-sodium foods and recipes, sleep-data monitoring, phone consultation services, and other programs, the Kesennuma Health and Longevity Corps is helping residents of disaster areas live healthier in body and mind.
+Through providing low-sodium foods and recipes, sleep-data monitoring, phone consultation services, and other programs, the Kesennuma Health and Longevity Corps has helped residents of disaster areas live healthier in body and mind.